 Most managers will answer no – or – not as often as I should.
 Is that you?

 If so, you are certainly not alone.
 Most managers don’t plan for regular individual meetings or they put them off.
-That’s because working managers have a lot going on and time gets away.
+That’s because working managers have a lot going on and time gets away from them.

-The one on one is a great way to connect and build trust by simple showing up and engaging on a consistent basis.
+The one-on-one is a great way to connect and build trust by simply showing up and engaging on a consistent basis.
 It can also be a goldmine of information that will help you!
-You will uncover issues earlier, determine satisfaction, solve problems, give and receive regular feedback, and get a pulse on the culture of your team.
+You will uncover issues earlier, determine employee satisfaction, solve problems, give and receive regular feedback, and get a pulse on the culture of your team.

 I recommend holding a regular meeting with each of the employees you are responsible for at least twice a month for 30-60 minutes.
 The key here is to be consistent.
 Choose a time and place that is private (no interruptions or distractions) and make the meetings a priority.
-If you can, go off site – to a coffee shop or a sitting area outside.
-Canceling and rescheduling gives a very loud and counter-productive signal that you don’t really care.
-Make the time and then make it work.
+If you can, go off-site to a coffee shop or a sitting area outside.
+Canceling and rescheduling can convey a very loud and counter-productive signal that you really don’t care.
+Make the time and then commit to making it work.